 State raids electronic bingo operations in Jefferson County

 GRAYSVILLE, Ala.
-(AP) — State authorities are raiding electronic bingo operations in Jefferson County.
+(AP) — State authorities have seized more than 1,000 electronic bingo machines from several operations in Jefferson County.

-Media outlets report that the raids are being conducted Tuesday at three bingo halls in Brighton and Graysville.
+Attorney General Steve Marshall said Tuesday that his office conducted search warrants at four bingo halls in Brighton and Graysville.
+Authorities seized 1,100 machines and an undisclosed amount of cash.

-The attorney general's office did not respond to a request for comment.
+His office says several people were arrested and charged with operating illegal gambling devices but did not name them.

-Attorney General Steve Marshall has previously said that state law is "crystal clear" that slot machines and electronic bingo operations are illegal.
+Marshall has previously said that state law is "crystal clear" that slot machines and electronic bingo machines are illegal.

-Marshall has said his office will step in to take action against bingo halls if local authorities do not.
+Marshall says his office stepped in because local authorities had not taken action.

 View Comments